borjkhani/RGC_Neuroprotection/README.md

 ### Key Findings

-- **Frequency-dependent therapeutic windows**: The effective Mg²⁺ range narrows from 2.0 mM width at physiological frequencies to 0.4 mM at excitotoxic frequencies (80 Hz)
+- **Frequency-dependent therapeutic windows**: The effective Mg²⁺ range narrows from 2.0 mM width at physiological frequencies (10 Hz) to 0.4 mM at excitotoxic frequencies (80 Hz), closing entirely at 90–100 Hz
-- **Optimal therapeutic range**: 1.6–2.0 mM at 80 Hz satisfies both neuroprotection (Ca²⁺ < 1.0 μM) and function preservation (spike loss ≤20%)
+- **Optimal therapeutic range**: 1.6–2.0 mM at 80 Hz satisfies both neuroprotection (Ca²⁺ < 1.0 μM) and function preservation (spike loss ≤ 20%)
-- **Spike loss plateau**: An "optimal zone" where spike reduction plateaus at 20% while calcium reduction continues
+- **Spike loss plateau**: An optimal zone where spike reduction plateaus at 20% while calcium reduction continues to improve (1.4–2.0 mM)
-- **Critical timing**: Mg²⁺ must be applied within 0.5 seconds of stress onset for meaningful protection
+- **Critical timing**: Protection efficacy is maximal with pre-treatment or immediate intervention (100%), declines steeply with delay (> 50% protection requires intervention within 0.2 s in the model protocol), reflecting relative phase sensitivity rather than a literal clinical deadline
+- **State-based threshold**: ≥ 50% protection requires intervention before ~35% of peak Ca²⁺ accumulation, generalizing the timing result across timescales
+- **Numerical validation**: Forward Euler at dt = 0.02 ms agrees with RK4 to < 0.2% in peak Ca²⁺

 ---